Skordalia Recipe (Greek Potato and Garlic Dip)

 This post may contain affiliate links.

-Think of it this way—mashed potatoes, but with way more flavor!
 This is skordalia, a popular Greek potato and garlic dip that’s creamy, garlicky, and bursting with flavors.
-This super easy recipe comes together with mashed potatoes, garlic, olive oil, a touch of citrus, and simple seasonings.
-Watch the video to see how you can make this traditional Greek dip with just a few ingredients!
+This traditional Greek potato dip recipe comes together with potatoes, garlic, olive oil, a touch of citrus, and simple seasonings.

 Skordalia is a popular Greek potato and garlic dip that's creamy and so tasty.
 Watch the video to learn how to make this traditional Greek dip with just a few ingredients.

-If you love Mediterranean recipes, chances are you’re in love with Greek food.
-From keftedes and spanakopita, to Greek chicken souvlaki with some tasty classic Greek salad, every dish is made with fresh ingredients—and today’s recipe, skordalia (Greek potato and garlic dip), is no exception.
+If you love Mediterranean cuisine, chances are you’re in love with Greek recipes.
+From keftedes and spanakopita, to chicken souvlaki with some tasty classic Greek salad, every dish is made with fresh ingredients—and today’s recipe, skordalia (Greek potato and garlic dip), is no exception.
 Made with potatoes and garlic, this dip is a perfect addition to your collection of Greek recipes!

-Skordalia is more than just a dip; it’s a healthy and flavorful option that can also be served as a tangy side dish alongside your favorite meals.
-It even reminds me of other garlicky dips and spreads like toum, aioli, baba ganoush, and more!
+Skordalia is more than just a dip; it’s a flavorful option that can also be served as a tangy side dish alongside your favorite meals.
+It even reminds me of other garlicky dips and spreads like toum and aioli, though each has its own unique flavor and character.

 Skordalia, skordhalia, or skorthalia (spellings vary) is a traditional Greek purée or dip made with garlic and a base of potatoes, almonds, or soaked stale bread.
 Olive oil is usually added to give it a smooth texture and enhance the flavor, while a touch of vinegar or lemon juice adds a bit of acidity.
 Greek cuisine has so many delicious dips—be sure to check out tirokafteri (spicy feta dip) and melitzanosalata for more inspiration.